-So often, classroom decor sets at a teacher’s store provide more than what you need, or not enough.
+So often, classroom decor sets at a teacher’s store provide more than what you need or not enough.
 This leads to leftover bits and pieces that go unused.
 There’s not quite enough border for another bulletin board, or there are not enough nameplates for next year.
-Ugh!
-So you are left storing these bits and pieces in your very limited storage space.
+Ugh, this can be so frustrating!

 Start by printing the parts you know you need, then print any additional pieces you want to use.
 You can always go back at a later time to print out something else.
-And . . . you have access to the same theme for years to come without worrying that it will go out of stock or get discontinued!
+With these classroom themes made easy you get to choose between ready-made decor, or creating your own with the editable templates!

-Okay, now I’m not saying go diving headfirst into your school (or any) dumpster, but… I am saying to take a look at what items are being discarded.
+The things teachers do for awesome classroom decor!
+Okay, now I’m not saying go diving headfirst into your school (or any) dumpster.
+However, I am saying to take a look at what items are being discarded.
 These might not even be in a dumpster at all!
 Sometimes you can find great supplies, furniture, and resources that someone is throwing away.

 With a little out-of-the-box thinking, you can find some great, free resources that can be used to create a fun and welcoming classroom environment.
 An old paint drop cloth could make a great bulletin board backdrop with a colorful twist.
 A large sheet of cardboard or a large box can be used in so many ways!
 You can even build some furniture out of pallets.